Editorial • February 11, 2026

 Parent reading a calming bedtime story to a child in a softly lit bedroom with moonlight and stars outside the window.

-If your evenings feel like a marathon of “one more hug” and “just one more question,” you’re not alone.
+If your evenings feel like a marathon of "one more hug" and "just one more question," you are absolutely not alone.

 The right bedtime story can completely transform nighttime.
-The best bedtime stories for kids don’t just entertain — they calm the nervous system, create emotional safety, and gently guide children into sleep.
+Not in a magical, instant way, but in the steady way that good rituals work.
+The best bedtime stories for kids don't just entertain — they calm the nervous system, create emotional safety, and gently guide children into the kind of sleep where mornings feel easier.

-Here are 10 types of bedtime stories that truly work.
+Here are 10 types of bedtime stories that truly work, why they work, and how to know which one your child needs tonight.

 1. Gentle Animal Adventures

-Soft animal stories with low-stakes plots are perfect before bed.
+Soft animal stories with low-stakes plots are a near-perfect match for the pre-sleep brain.

 Think: